j-bresson/j-bresson.github.io/projects.md

 </p>

 <p>
-While continuing to maintain and support OpenMusic, since a few years I started to work on a renewed implementation of the environment, and progressively shifted my focus onto what is now called <b>OM#</b> (see below).
+While continuing to maintain and support OpenMusic, in recent years I have started working on a new implementation of the environment, and I have progressively focused on what is now called <b>OM#</b> (see below).
 </p>

 <h4>Links:</h4>